How To Secure Your Customers’ Personal Data In The Age Of Biometric

 1. Encrypt the data

-2. Establish governance
+1. Establish governance

-3. Secure the system
+1. Secure the system

-4. Be prepared
+1. Be prepared

 In Conclusion

-Drew Bates, Head of Product Marketing at SAP Innovation Lab, says, “Sure, there are valid concerns about intrusion and privacy regulations, but follow the rules (such as full disclosure, opt-in, and appropriately handled personal data storage) and the results will be a transparent system which only succeeds if it provides value to the individuals concerned.”
+Drew Bates, Head of Product Marketing at SAP Innovation Lab, says, “Sure, there are valid concerns about intrusion and privacy regulations, but follow the rules (such as full disclosure, opt-in and appropriately handled personal data storage) and the results will be a transparent system which only succeeds if it provides value to the individuals concerned.”

 Cigniti possesses rich expertise in Security Testing of enterprise applications, catering to diversified business needs.
-We have immense experience serving clients across different industry verticals and organization sizes.
-We offer end-to-end security testing services, including Network Penetration Testing, SCADA Network Vulnerability Assessment and Penetration Testing, Web Application Penetration Testing, Wireless Network Assessment and Penetration Testing.
+We have immense experience in serving clients across different industry verticals and organization sizes.
+We offer end-to-end security testing services including Network Penetration Testing, SCADA Network Vulnerability Assessment and Penetration Testing, Web Application Penetration Testing, Wireless Network Assessment and Penetration Testing.
 Connect with us and get your security issues resolved.

 Author